Do Squirrels Hibernate?

 A couple of frosty mornings ago I was stood in the garden watching the squirrels running along the fence and I wondered, when do squirrels go into hibernation?
-I thought about it some more.
 Do squirrels hibernate?
 For some reason I had always assumed they did, but now I really thought about it, I wasn’t entirely sure where I had got that notion from.

 So what is the answer to ‘do squirrels hibernate’?
-The answer is not quite a yes or no question.
-Ground squirrels that live in burrows under the ground do tend to hibernate whilst those that live in trees do not.
+The answer is not quite a straight forward yes or no. Ground squirrels that live in burrows under the ground do tend to hibernate whilst those that live in trees do not.
 They do however sleep.
 A lot.

 There are two types of squirrel in the UK, the native red squirrel and the grey squirrel.
 Both of these are species of tree squirrel, and so we will focus this article on tree squirrels alone (sorry ground squirrels).
 The grey squirrel is in fact native to North America but was introduced to England in the late 19th and early 20th century.
 They quickly became a threat to the red squirrel; bigger and stronger than the native species they can tolerate harsher woodland conditions which gives them a natural advantage.
 Another interesting advantage of the grey squirrel over the red is that the red squirrel has an aversion to nuts containing tannin, a common chemical in acorns for example, whilst the grey squirrel has developed a resistance to this chemical.
 This gives the already advantaged grey squirrel a wider range of food options which will prove beneficial in the winter months.